WeasonTang/weasontang.github.io/fun/cyber/network.md

 > Security features such as data encryption (like HTTPS when visiting a secure site) occur at this layer.

 ### 7.Application

+The application layer provides network services directly to end-user applications.
+Your web browser would use the HTTP protocol to request a file, submit a form, or upload a file.

+The application layer is the top layer, and you might have encountered many of its protocols as you use different applications.
+Examples of Layer 7 protocols are HTTP, FTP, DNS, POP3, SMTP, and IMAP.
+Don’t worry if you are not familiar with all of them.

 > The application layer of the OSI model is the layer that you will be most familiar with.
 This familiarity is because the application layer is the layer in which protocols and rules are in place to determine how the user should interact with data sent or received.